TritonDataCenter/rfd/rfd/0026/README.md

-in her app, or no plugin that supports Manta, or she depends on features that are incompatible with object storage plugins, or she’s running the app on-prem and can’t send the data to an off-site object store (and she doesn’t have the interest or budget to run Manta on prem).
+in her app, or no plugin that supports Manta, or she depends on features that are incompatible with object storage plugins, or she’s running the app on-prem and can’t send the data to an off-site object store (and she doesn’t have the interest or budget to run Manta on-prem).

 Danica does not yet run her application across multiple data centers, but she’d love to do so as a way to ensure availability of her site in the case of